KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: _get_shared_queryset(self)

         Returns a clone of this queryset but for the shared model.
-Does so by using :attr:`_real_manager` and filtering over this queryset.
+Does so by creating a :class:`django.db.query.QuerySet` on :attr:`shared_model`
+        and filtering over this queryset.
 Returns a queryset for the :term:`Shared Model`.

     .. method:: _add_language_filter(self)